SilvaMedal/SilvaMedal/README.md

 - 👋 Hi, I’m @SilvaMedal
 - 👀 I’m interested in ... board games, video games, and everything Marvel!
 - 🌱 I’m currently learning ...
-JavaScript, and computer science basics.
+TypeScript, and computer science basics.
-- 💞️ I’m looking to collaborate on ... well, really just getting started, so open to ideas and suggestions.
+- 💞️ I’m looking to collaborate on ... anything!
+Love a good challenge!
 - 📫 How to reach me ... here at GitHub, but expansions coming soon!

 <!---